 The whole Junior School meets at least once a month for an assembly and there is a programme of separate weekly assemblies for the Early Years , Key Stage 1 and Key Stage 2 pupils.
 While assemblies cater for a whole school approach to pastoral care and discipline, the ethos of the school is set around ‘Golden Rules’ which encompass all class and recreation time.
 Kindness, concern and respect for others are expected principles which are reinforced during Class Circle and Golden Time helping children in their personal and social development.

-In the Junior School, all of the teachers are aware of the often varied linguistic and cultural backgrounds of many of our children, and adjust their teaching approaches with this in mind, to try to ensure that all children can fully access the work being introduced.
-In this, teachers are supported by the Head of EAL (English as an Additional Language) who provides advice on teaching methods and suitable materials, while also monitoring pupils’ progress.
+All teachers are aware of the diverse cultural backgrounds and linguistic abilities of many of our children, and adjust their teaching methods accordingly so that all children are able to access the work being introduced.
+In this, they are well-supported by the Head of EAL (English as an additional language), who provides advice on teaching methods and suitable resources, while also monitoring pupils’ progress.

 The pastoral system in the Senior School is specially tailored so that each and every student is encouraged to make the very most of their time at the BSP.
 Within each year group students are divided into small tutor groups, led by an individual tutor.
 The tutor’s role is to take an overview of every individual student’s progress in all areas.
 Twenty-two experienced tutors care for the student body and provide an essential link between pupil, teacher and parent.
 Tutors are always a parent’s first point of contact with the School.
 The respective Heads of Year oversee the tutors and work alongside the Head of Pastoral Care, ensuring that a cohesive and comprehensive care system is in place and that a relevant programme of pastoral experiences are delivered.